jonathonlui/MHO-C201/README.md

 9. Send: LUTV, LUT_KK, LUT_KW

+   - The LUT define the timing and voltages for turning on/off the segments
+   - There are 3 sets of LUT values
+     1. LUT values to fully clear the display by turning on and then off all the segments
+     2. LUT values to turn off segments
+     3. LUT values to turn on segments

 10. Send: Data Start Transmission (DTM)

   - Datasheet:

     > Note that users must send the full 17-byte command at once.
 If less than a 17-byte command is sent, the contents of the previous_data register will be incorrect.
 In this case the outcome will be that the result of the data comparison between the new_data register and the previous_data register will be incorrect.

   - Logic analyzer capture shows DTM command is consistently 14 bytes.

+  - Testing with custom code, DTM command can include any number of bytes (tested by sending 0 0x00 and 100 0x00).
+Any missing bytes seem to be assume is 0x00.

 11. Send: Data Stop (DSP)